Why Are SSDI Payments Higher Than SSI? Understanding Payment Differences

 Why are SSDI payments higher than SSI becomes clear when examining calculation methods.
 SSDI uses a complex formula based on your Average Indexed Monthly Earnings (AIME), which considers your 35 highest-earning years adjusted for inflation.

 The Social Security Administration applies a progressive benefit formula to your AIME, replacing a higher percentage of lower earnings and smaller percentages of higher earnings.
-For 2025, the formula replaces:
+This calculation can result in SSDI payments that are higher than SSI benefit levels, depending on earnings history This calculation can result in SSDI payments that are higher than SSI benefit levels, depending on earnings history

 SSI’s Fixed Payment Structure